 The Enterprise Risk Management (ERM) process identifies both internal and external risks.
 University leadership partners with third-party consultants and the Board of Trustees to perform comprehensive internal and external enterprise risk assessment (2019, 2017, 2015).
 These risks and related mitigation strategies are linked to the Strategic Plan and reviewed by the UPRC in order to ensure faculty and staff feedback on the strategies and the linkage to the Strategic Plan.
-Each risk and its related mitigation strategies are evaluated and monitored by the Audit and Risk Management Committee of the Board, and they are assigned to a Direct Report of the President and an appropriate committee of the Board; periodic updates on the mitigation strategies are reviewed by those Board committees.
+Each risk and its related mitigation strategies are evaluated and monitored by the Audit and Risk Management Committee of the Board, and they are assigned to a Direct Report of the President and an appropriate committees.